Expectations for Developers with Open vSwitch Repo Access¶

 If you apply a change (yours or another’s) then it is your responsibility to handle any resulting problems, especially broken builds and other regressions.
 If it is someone else’s change, then you can ask the original submitter to address it.
 Regardless, you need to ensure that the problem is fixed in a timely way.
 The definition of “timely” depends on the severity of the problem.

-If a bug is present on master and other branches, fix it on master first, then backport the fix to other branches.
-Straightforward backports do not require additional review (beyond that for the fix on master).
+If a bug is present on main and other branches, fix it on main first, then backport the fix to other branches.
+Straightforward backports do not require additional review (beyond that for the fix on main).

-Feature development should be done only on master.
+Feature development should be done only on main.
 Occasionally it makes sense to add a feature to the most recent release branch, before the first actual release of that branch.
-These should be handled in the same way as bug fixes, that is, first implemented on master and then backported.
+These should be handled in the same way as bug fixes, that is, first implemented on main and then backported.

 Keep the authorship of a commit clear by maintaining a correct list of “Signed-off-by:”s.
 If a confusing situation comes up, as it occasionally does, bring it up on the mailing list.
 If you explain the use of “Signed-off-by:” to a new developer, explain not just how but why, since the intended meaning of “Signed-off-by:” is more important than the syntax.
 As part of your explanation, quote or provide a URL to the Developer’s Certificate of Origin in Submitting Patches.